Plan Your Trip

 Service between Vancouver International Airport, Downtown Vancouver & Squamish

-Squamish Connector offers commuters daily non-stop service between Squamish and downtown Vancouver and connecting to YVR.
-The connector departs daily from the Squamish Adventure Centre.
+The Squamish Connector offers commuters daily non-stop service between Squamish, Britannia Beach, the North Shore and downtown Vancouver and connecting to YVR.
+The Squamish Connector departs daily from the Squamish Adventure Centre.

-Tickets for PCL and Squamish Connector can be purchased directly from the Visitor Information Counter at the Squamish Adventure Centre in person, online or over the phone with a credit card.
+Tickets for the Squamish Connector can be purchased directly from the Visitor Information Counter at the Squamish Adventure Centre in person, online or over the phone with a credit card.
 Call 604.815.5084 or 1.877.815.5084 for ticket information and purchasing.
+For more information visit their Facebook page.

 Air, Float Plane & Helicopter Services